 1. Rent Equipment First, Before Buying

 Before embarking out on your first family ski trek, don’t stress about purchasing equipment.
 Let the experts do the work.
 Plan ahead to visit the resort ski rental shop to ensure everyone in the family is fitted properly for the right equipment to match your specific needs.
 Rental shop technicians are trained to adjust equipment for just the right fit.
 And, many resorts offer special discounts for first-timers, which includes rentals to make it easy and affordable to get started.
-For example SkiPA offers Learn to Ski and Snowboard Packages, which includes lift ticket, rental and beginner lesson.

 2. Wear a Helmet